3 Ways In-House Legal Departments Can Benefit from a Shifting Landscape

 Specialized work has rarely ever been done in-house, but with more affordable senior legal counsel available than ever before it can be outsourced confidently without breaking the bank.
 Outside of only the most complex transactions, the options available today mean there is simply no longer a need to overspend on legal.

-Note: This post originally appeared the CEO Law Canada blog at http://www.ceolawcanada.com
+Note: This post originally appeared on the CEO Law Canada blog at http://www.ceolawcanada.com